 Like having a seasonal wardrobe, we suggest keeping a seasonal décor storage bin to store super warm throw blankets (like this faux fur one) and holiday pillows to swap out when the temperature drops.

 You might also want to put out even more throw blankets than you normally would.
-That way when you entertain, everyone can grab a blanket to cozy up with.
-Best host ever?
-That’s you now.
+That way when you get chilly, you can grab a blanket to cozy up with.

 Dish out the reindeer plates